 Bimini to guest edit the Now Hear This newsletter this Pride month

-Bimini Bon Boulash to guest edit the Now Hear This newsletter this Pride month

 How to sign up to receive Bimini’s guest edit of The Independent’s weekly music newsletter

-Bimini Bon Boulash will be reflecting on their resplendent performance at Download Festival when they guest edit The Independent’s Now Hear This newsletter, for one week only, this Pride month.
+Bimini will be reflecting on their resplendent performance at Download Festival when they guest edit The Independent’s Now Hear This newsletter, for one week only, this Pride month.

 Bimini, one of the breakout stars of RuPaul’s Drag Race UK series two, will be sharing what it was like to perform onstage at Download earlier this month, as they also look ahead to another show at Standon Calling in July.
 This year’s festival includes a stage - Laundry Meadows - in partnership with The Independent, comprised entirely of female and non-binary artists.